Federal Special Education National Schools: From Oral Communication to Total Communication

-Initially, Form 4 and 5 students were attached to normal schools such as Sekolah Menengah Jelutong and Sekolah Menengah Tanjung Bungah in Penang.
+Initially, Form 4 and 5 students were attached to normal schools such as Jelutong National Secondary School and Tanjung Bungah National Secondary School in Penang.
 However, the deaf students found it difficult to cope with the teaching at those schools, and the FSD subsequently expanded to teach at the higher secondary level.

 Eleanor Culas who was the first FSD student to study at Gallaudet University, which is a deaf university in Washington D.C., United States.
 She was impressed with American Sign Language used by the Deaf community in the United States.
 She was convinced that American Sign Language would be useful in Malaysia.
 Culas was not satisfied with the current system used in Malaysia, where a Manchester-based Oral method was adopted.
 Therefore, Eleanor asked Frances M. Parsons, a Gallaudet lecturer, deaf herself with a strong preference for Signed English, to stop-by in Malaysia and share her expertise in Deaf Education with the FSD teachers.

 In 1976, Frances Parsons visited FSD, and persuaded Saleena and other teachers that the Total Communication system would help to increase the understanding and mastery of American Sign Language.
 In order to prove the effectiveness of the system, Parsons started a Total Communication class and demonstrated the "Manual Sign" method using Signed English with signs borrowed from American Sign Language to FSD teachers for one month.
 Meanwhile, Saleena arranged a meeting between Parsons with Dr Mahathir Mohamad, the Minister of Education, where Parsons explained the effectiveness of the system was comparable to learning by hearing.
 The Ministry of Education approved a pilot class that used only Total Communication, and FSD was chosen to experiment with this method.
 The class was given 5 years to test its effectiveness.
 However, after 3 years of probation, the Total Communication class was proved far better than the Oral communication class.

 As of 1998, the students continue to use an English language based variety of sign language.